computational-metabolomics/dmadb-docs/docs/source/dataandresults.rst

    * - Compound name
      - Compound name of annotation
    * - Ms type
-     - Mass spectrometry type (Fractiontaion data can either be "lcms" or "dims" if from the LC fractions)
+     - Mass spectrometry type (Fractionation data can either be "lcms" or "dims" if from the LC fractions)
    * - Sid
      - Scan peak id (unique id for this dataset for the "dims" peak)
    * - Grpid